Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Testicles (testicles) are reduced.

-Prolonged exposure to high doses of prolactin in adults causes disturbances in performance various bodies and systems.
+Long-term exposure to high doses of prolactin in adults causes dysfunction various organs and systems.

 Women Men

 Discharge from the mammary glands.
-The secreted fluid may be clear or resemble breast milk.
-The amount varies from a few drops with pressure to several milliliters and spontaneous expiration.
+The fluid released may be clear or resemble breast milk.
+The amount varies from a few drops when pressed to several milliliters and spontaneous discharge.

 Enlargement of the mammary glands due to the growth of the epithelium of the lobules and ducts.

-Mastopathy - seals in the mammary glands, the formation of cysts and adenomas.
+Mastopathy - compactions in the mammary glands, the formation of cysts and adenomas.

-Amenorrhea is the cessation of menstruation for 6 or more months.
+Amenorrhea is the cessation of menstruation for 6 months or more.

 Infertility.
-High levels of prolactin block ovarian hormones, disrupting the processes of egg maturation and ovulation.
+High levels of prolactin block ovarian hormones, disrupting egg maturation and ovulation.
 This makes pregnancy impossible.

 Miscarriage.

-Frigidity is the lack of desire to have sex.
+Frigidity is a lack of desire to have sex.

 Polycystic ovary syndrome.
-High prolactin disrupts the processes of ovulation, as a result, numerous cysts form at the site of mature follicles.
+High prolactin disrupts the ovulation process, as a result, numerous cysts form in place of mature follicles.

-Weight gain associated with water retention and increased body fat.
+Increased body weight associated with water retention and increased fat deposits.

 Frequent bone fractures and multiple caries due to leaching of calcium salts.

-Violation peripheral vision, double vision when squeezed ophthalmic nerves pituitary adenoma.
+Violation peripheral vision, double vision when squeezed optic nerves pituitary adenoma.

-Decreased sexual desire and potency disorders, which is caused by a decrease in testosterone.
+Decreased sexual desire and impaired potency, which is caused by a decrease in testosterone.

 Gynecomastia is the growth of the mammary glands.